 NightFood, Inc. is a snack company focused on manufacturing and distribution of Nightfood nighttime ice cream.
 The Nightfood ice cream national rollout began in the early part of calendar 2019.
-The Company secured distribution in multiple regional supermarket chains within four months of manufacturing its first pint.
+The Company has since secured distribution in multiple regional supermarket chains, and divisions of national supermarket chains.

-On February 7, 2019, it was announced that the Nightfood ice cream line won the prestigious Product of the Year award.
+On February 7, 2019, it was announced that the Nightfood ice cream line won the prestigious Product of the Year award in the ice cream category in a Kantar survey of over 40,000 consumers.
 As announced in a subsequent news release, the benefits of this award include publicity in national and regional media outlets, enhanced consumer perception, and the right to use the Product of the Year logo on Nightfood packaging, which is understood to drive stronger consumer trial at retail.